fuel-packages/fuel-currency/README.md

 #FuelPHP currency converter

-Currently work with OpenXChangeRates, Google, Yahoo
+Currently work with OpenXChangeRates.org, Google, Yahoo

 TODO: any other drivers?